Skip to content

 cp .envs.example/.local/.mcp .envs/.local/.mcp

 The defaults work for local development.
-The one value worth changing is VALIDIBOT_MCP_SERVICE_KEY in .envs/.local/.mcp — set it to a long random string, then set the same value as VALIDIBOT_MCP_SERVICE_KEY in .envs/.local/.django (uncomment the line if it is commented out).
+The one paired secret worth changing is VALIDIBOT_MCP_SERVICE_KEY: generate one long random string and place it in both .envs/.local/.mcp and .envs/.local/.django (uncomment the line if it is commented out).
 That shared secret is how the MCP container authenticates itself to Django's helper API.
 Generate one with:

 python -c "import secrets; print(secrets.token_urlsafe(32))"